 Coring is done by unloading grain periodically while bin is being filled.
 Pull down peak after several feet of new grain is added.
 See Fig. 1.
-Coring during initial filling will remove a major portion of fines and foreign material.
-Coring after bin is filled will remove some fines, but not as much as coring when filling.
+NOTE: Do not fill and core bin simultaneously.
+Coring periodically during initial filling will remove a major portion of fines and foreign material.
+Coring after bin is filled will remove some fines, but not as much as coring periodically when filling.
 When coring a bin after filling is complete, remove about half of peak height for improved aeration.
 After coring, top of grain should be visually inspected to ensure an inverted cone has been created.
 If no cone is created, bridging of grain has taken place and a very unsafe condition has been created.
 No one should enter bin until situation has been safely corrected.